How Our Animals are Made

 Product Assembly

-Woodwool is used to create the features of the animal.
-It is packed into the body cavity around a wooden and metal frame using an array of home made tools.
+A sturdy metal and wooden frame is placed inside the sewn leather, around which woodwool is tightly packed.
+Woodwool is used to create the features of the animal and to cover the frame.
 Woodwool is a natural product made from planed pine trees.
 Typically it is sourced from Europe where there are extensive woodlands and replanting programs in place.

 The animal is finished off by hand stitching along the “backbone” starting from the head end and finishing under the tail.
 You will see from close inspection that the stitching along the backbone is more open than other seams and this is due to the hand stitching process.